 Before migrating to Canada from Nepal, Dahal – a registered nurse with a master’s degree in education (majoring in health) – worked in a rehabilitation center, was a part-time university instructor and worked as a team lead for outreach health camps, focusing on the areas of plastic and reconstructive surgery, cataract screening and surgery, and disability management.

-These days, he’s a community resource worker at Calgary’s Developmental Disabilities Resource Center, where he works to find educational, health, employment and social inclusion needs for persons with developmental disabilities, in addition to supporting them in achieving their goals.
+Dahal also works as a community resource worker at Calgary’s Developmental Disabilities Resource Centre, where he works to find educational, health, employment and social inclusion needs for persons with developmental disabilities, in addition to supporting them in achieving their goals.

 While Dahal helps others tackle their goals, he continues to do the same for himself.